 Extensions need permissions to access many of the more powerful WebExtension APIs.
 They can ask for permissions at install time by including the permissions they need in the

 permissions manifest.json key.
 The main advantages of asking for permissions at install time are:

 - The user is only asked once, so it's less disruptive for them, and a simpler decision.

-- the add-on can rely on the access to the APIs it needs, because if it's running at all, the permissions have been granted.
+- the extension can rely on the access to the APIs it needs, because if it's running at all, the permissions have been granted.

 optional_permissions manifest.json key.
 Note that some permissions are not allowed in

 optional_permissions.
 The main advantages of this are:

-the add-on may need host permissions, but not know at install time exactly which host permissions it needs.
+the extension may need host permissions, but not know at install time exactly which host permissions it needs.
 For example, the list of hosts may be a user setting.
 In this scenario, asking for a more specific range of hosts at runtime can be an alternative to asking for "<all_urls>" at install time.

 optional_permissions.
 After this, you can request any permissions that were included in